Built-in Plugin

 add: Pre-release

-# Only perform the above label operations when there are "feature" or "bug" labels
+# Perform the above label operations only when there are "feature" or "bug" labels

 when: